facebook

 Little Greenbrier

-Park at Metcalf Bottoms and walk across the bridge.
-Take the Metcalf Bottoms Trail 0.6 mile to the Little Greenbrier School.
-If you wish, you can continue 1.0 mile from the school to the Walker Sister’s farmstead on the Little Brier Gap Trail.
+Park at Metcalf Bottoms and walk across the bridge to begin the Metcalf Bottoms Trail, and in 0.6 mile, you'll come to the Little Greenbrier School.
+If you wish, you can continue 1.0 mile from the school to the Walker Sisters' farmstead on the Little Brier Gap Trail.
 The Little Brier Gap Trail starts at the barricade uphill from the school.

 Old Settlers